 Dr. Amy Stebbins (Cofounder and Chair) is a writer-director specializing in contemporary music-theater.
-Recent projects include not only operas at institutions such as the Bavarian State Opera and the Deutsche Oper Berlin, but also a silent film with live orchestra, virtual reality experiences, and a performance series featurin incarcerated men.
-Amy has taught seminars on contemporary opera at the Goethe University Frankfurt, the Ruhr University, and the University of Chicago.
+Her interdisciplinary works have been commissioned by opera houses, symphony orchestras, festivals, and universities.
+Amy teaches seminars on the practice and theory of contemporary opera at the Ruhr University in Bochum.
 She serves on the selection committee of the Academy for Theater and Digital and on the board of the Carl Orff Foundation.
 Her advocacy for institutional reform in new opera development has taken the form of Transatlantic exchanges, and the creation of New Opera Dialogues together with composer Hauke Berheide in 2018.

 Sandra Eberle (Board Member) is a production manager, who has worked in the artistic management (KBB) of the Bavarian State Opera since 2005.
 During that time she has served as the production manager on over thirty world premieres for the opera house’s summer "Munich Opera Festival", and since 2021 also for the "Ja, Mai Festival" dedicated to early and contemporary music theater.
 Born in Stuttgart, she studied Musicology, Phonetics and Psychology in Munich.
 One of her current professional focal points is discovering new ways to open up entrenched institutional processes for inquiry into new work development.